ValleTSF/coinwatch/README.md

 Environment variables have been exposed for demo purposes.
 This practice should not be present in commercial applications.

+# First Step
+The first step is to clone the project, you can achieve this by standing in your preferred folder and running:

+git clone

 # Server
 For the server to start correctly, you must have ts-node installed globally you can achieve this by running: